-You may be faced with temporary greens which may be little more than a hole cut in the fairway.
-Putting temporary greens can at times be a trying experience particularly if you are a low handicapper.
+You may be faced with temporary or winter greens which may be little more than a hole cut in the fairway.
+Putting on temporary greens can at times be a trying experience particularly if you are a low handicapper.
 You need to manage your level of expectation when playing in cold weather or you will never enjoy it.

 Before setting off on your winter odyssey you should take a few minutes to stretch and warm your golfing muscles.
 It’s a fact that your body will not work as well at lower temperatures you need to give it as much help as possible.

 During the round try to keep moving as much as possible to keep the blood flowing as this will help you to stay warm.

 Unfortunately, both you and your equipment are more effective in warmer weather so you will need to take an extra club.
 In addition, you’re unlikely to get much run out so you need to factor that in as well.